DanielChou0916/felino/README.md

 ---
 ## ▶️ Running a Tutorial for v1.0.2 Geomaterial Analysis
 📌 This example demonstrates the new geomaterial fracture models added in v1.0.2.
-Assume the number of cpu on device is 4.
 ```bash
 cd ~/projects/felino
 mpiexec -n 4 ./felino-opt -i tutorials/tur4_uniaxial_compression/Ce/Ce_disp.i